joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 ![State + Interaction -> System -> Outcome](state-interaction-system-outcome.png)

+The introduction of state into the picture often causes some challenges.
+The first challenge is differentiating between *interaction* and *state*.
+The easiest way to distinguish between them is by asking the question *Besides inputs supplied to the system as part of an interaction, what else determines the outcome of an interaction?*.

+The next challenge is understanding that system state is generally not described by a single value.
+System state is typically made up of multiple dimensions or types, and therefore must be expressed as a set of concrete values, one value per dimension.
+The same applies to values supplied to the system as part of an interaction.

+**The model**
-understanding the difference between interactions and states, and how to differentiate between them.
-It is important to understand that the outcome of an interaction with a system is determined **not only** by the interaction, but also by the state of the system at the time of the interaction.
-Furthermore, it is often not obvious or well understood that systems generally have multiple types or dimensions of state.
-That is, the state of a system is described by specifying concrete values of more than one type.
+The idea behind the model is that the outcome of a system interaction is a function of the interaction and the state of the system at the time of interaction.
+We can develop a complete and comprehensive specification of expected system behaviour by describing the expected outcome for every possible combination of state and interaction.

-The model states that expected system behaviour can be completely and comprehensively specified by describing the expected outcome for every possible combination of state and interaction.
-If we can enumerate all the possible combinations of state and interaction, and express the expected outcome for each of these combinations, we have created a complete and comprehensive specification of the functionality of that system.

-Part of the model is a set of steps cross-functional teams can follow to collaboratively create such an enumeration of states, interactions and outcomes.
+I have developed a set of steps cross-functional teams can use to collaboratively explore the desired system behaviour, and to create an enumeration of all possible combinations of states and interactions, and expected outcomes.
 These steps are:

 1. Explicitly define and bound the system under specification.
 What is included, what is excluded?
 2. What are the different inputs to the system?